Membership Step 2 —

 ADIA Eligibility Criteria - Additional guidance for those doing something great

-What’s truly unique about ADIA is that its an integral part of the dental industry as its an organisation that was created by members for members.
+What’s truly unique about ADIA is that it is an integral part of the dental industry as it is an organisation that was created by members for members.
 In a practical sense, our members are our owners who set our direction, create the services that support their business and benefit from the results.
 The best thing is, along the way you can develop some great professional contacts and have a little fun.

 Further Information —